 Statutory accounting practices prescribed or permitted for our life subsidiaries differ in many respects from those governing the preparation of financial statements under GAAP.
 Accordingly, statutory operating results and statutory capital and surplus may differ substantially from amounts reported in the GAAP basis financial statements for comparable items.
-Information as to statutory capital and surplus and statutory net income for our life subsidiaries as of December 31, 2002 and 2001 and for the years ended December 31, 2002, 2001 and 2000 is included in note 11 to our audited consolidated financial statements.
+Information as to statutory

 American Equity Life has entered into a General Agency Commission and Servicing Agreement with American Equity Investment Service Company, or the Service Company, an affiliated company wholly-owned by our chairman, chief executive officer, president and treasurer, whereby the affiliate acts as a national supervisory agent with responsibility for paying commissions to our agents.
 This agreement initially benefits American Equity Life's statutory surplus by extending the payment of a portion of the first year commissions on new annuity business written by American Equity Life over a longer period of time, and thereby enabling American Equity Life to conduct a comparatively greater volume of business.
 In subsequent periods, American Equity Life's statutory surplus is reduced through the payment of renewal commissions to the affiliate on this business based upon the account balances of the annuities remaining in force for a period of five years (see note 8 to our audited consolidated financial statements).
 During the years ended December 31, 2002 and 2000, the Service Company paid \$11.8 million and \$28.4 million, respectively, to agents of American Equity Life.
 The Service Company made no payments to the agents of American Equity Life during the nine months ended September 30, 2003 and the year ended December 31, 2001.
-American Equity Life paid renewal commissions to the Service Company of \$16.6 million, \$21.7 million, \$23.2 million and \$22.4 million, respectively, during the nine months ended September 30, 2003.
+American Equity Life paid renewal commissions to the Service Company of \$16.6 million, \$21.7 million, \$23.2 million and \$22.4 million, respectively, during the nine months ended September 30, 2003 and the years ended December 31, 2002, 2001 and 2000.